-Reported Meth Labs Seized in Alaska
+Reported Meth Labs Seized in Alaska \

-^{} Statistic represents labs seized by SDEU only.
+\ Statistic represents labs seized by SDEU only.

 Although we have witnessed a decrease in the number of methamphetamine labs since 2006, SDEU has some concern due to the recent popularity of a new method in producing methamphetamine known as the "One Pot" or "Shake and Bake" method.
+All of the labs encountered by the SDEU in 2012 employed the "One Pot" method.